pleabargain/storyboard/english_questions_modals_and_auxillaries.md

 - Can you play football with us next Saturday?

 # could

+- Could you please help me to get me a conviction on this burglar?
+- Could you go parachuting tomorrow?
 - Could you please explain to us the timeline for building an autonomous tractor?
 - Could you name the next country where you are planning to go sailing?
 - Could you name the next country where you are planning to go yachting?